Boxing vs. Muay Thai: Who Would Win?

 There’s a reason both boxing and Muay Thai structure their non-boxing conditioning work around high volumes of roadwork.
 High-level boxers and Muay Thai athletes have high VO2max values (an indicator of aerobic fitness), and both arts are highly aerobic.

-Boxing conditioning should focus on the lower end of intensity with aerobic training and the very high end of intensity with alactic power intervals.
-Conditioning for Muay Thai should follow a similar conditioning structure to boxing.
+Boxing conditioning should focus on lower intensity with aerobic training and the high end with alactic power intervals.

 The structure of strength training is similar between boxing and Muay Thai.
 Both arts require immense speed and power for striking, with most of the strength coming from the legs.
 Strength training for boxing is traditionally shunned.
-But as people become more educated and move away from traditional bodybuilding and powerlifting routines, they see considerable gains in punching power.

 Muay Thai strength training has a similar approach to boxing, where the focus is on speed and power of the lower body.
 However, the addition of the clinch makes upper body isometric strength a vital aspect of strength training.